What is Cinco de Mayo? Que es Cinco de Mayo?

 A battle re-enactment!

 The battle of Cinco de Mayo has been re-enacted since the 1930s in Puebla and Peñón de los Baños, Mexico City.
 Men dress as Mexican and French soldiers and generals, women dress as soldaderas, who as well cooking and looking after the soldiers, fought alongside them.
 Why not stage your own re-enactment?

 If you have and feedback or comments we would love to hear from you.
-Also included in our Cinco de Mayo offerings are ‘Free printable Luche Libre masks‘, some ‘Cinco de Mayo Coloring in pages‘ and a great ‘How to make a pinata tutorial‘ plus the free template.
+Also included in our Cinco de Mayo offerings , paper flower crown tutorial + template, ‘Free printable Luche Libre masks‘, some ‘Cinco de Mayo Coloring in pages‘ and a great ‘How to make a pinata tutorial‘ plus the template.

 Cinco de Mayo worksheets